sweetcbk/cbk3/README.md

 ### Run Locally

-To run **jack-portfolio** locally, run this command on your git bash:
+To run **CHANDRA BHUSHAN-portfolio** locally, run this command on your git bash:

 Linux and macOS: